-The observation of the slow ripening of an historical process enables the ascertainment of the existence of sufficient conditions for the successful outcome of a unification process.
+The observation of the slow ripening of a historical process enables to ascertain the existence of sufficient conditions for the successful outcome of a unification process.
 It points out only a possibility.
-There is no guarantee that an international organization and finally a state, or a federation of states, could come into existence as the product of the evolution of a unification process.
+There is no guarantee that an international organisation and finally a state could come into existence as the product of the evolution of a unification process.
 Of course, the latter modifies the behaviour of national governments, since it weakens states' independence and leads them to seek a solution to common problems through co-operation.
 Economic integration and the functionalist method are an answer to the new needs of international politics.